18 Hands-On Jobs That Pay Well and Require Less Than a Bachelor's Degree

 • Typical entry-level education: Associate degree

 Ultrasound technicians spend most of their days working with their hands.
-They perform a variety of diagnostic procedures using sonography to help doctors and other medical professionals detect, diagnose, and keep track of conditions and diseases.
-For example, one patient may have a heart concern, whereas another patient could be a pregnant mom eager to see an image of her growing baby.
-You'll likely get to interact with a variety of different people while performing your work.
+They perform diagnostic procedures using sonography to help doctors and other medical professionals detect, diagnose, and track conditions and diseases.
 Completing a diploma or associate degree program can prepare you to work as a diagnostic medical sonographer or ultrasound technician.

 • Typical entry-level education: Associate degree

-Many hands-on jobs exist in the medical field, but opportunities in occupational and physical therapy assisting are known to be good-paying and growing in number.
-Even better, you can prepare for careers such as occupational therapy or physical therapy assistant in as little as two years through training at an occupational or physical therapy school.
-Physical and occupational therapy are both forms of treatment for helping people rehabilitate from injuries and illnesses.
-However, physical therapy works to treat the actual injury or condition, whereas occupational therapy focuses on improving patients' functional abilities.
-So, although the fields have a lot of overlap, the therapies have different purposes and goals.
+Many hands-on jobs exist in the medical field, but occupational and physical therapy assisting jobs are known to be good-paying and growing in number.
+Even better, you can prepare for careers such as occupational therapy assistant or physical therapy assistant in as little as two years.
+Physical and occupational therapy are both forms of treatment that help people rehabilitate from injuries and illnesses.
+However, physical therapy treats the actual injury or condition, whereas occupational therapy focuses on improving patients' functional abilities.
+So, although the fields overlap, the therapies have different purposes and goals.

-As an assistant in an occupational therapy office, you may work with patients to help them recover, rehabilitate, and adapt so that they can continue to function in their everyday surroundings.
+As an occupational therapy assistant, you may work with patients to help them recover, rehabilitate, and adapt so that they can continue to function in their everyday surroundings.
 In a physical therapy setting, you may provide treatments to patients and guide them through activities to help them recover, regain movement, and manage their pain.
-In either role, you could also be responsible for assessing and educating patients and managing their records.
+In either role, you could also assess and educate patients and manage their records.

 Occupational Therapy Assistants and Aides